 Nourishe Beaute Vitamins Shampoo

-If you’re really worried at the amount of hair you’re losing postpartum, try this shampoo by Nourishe Beaute.
+If you’re really worried at the sheer amount of hair you’re losing postpartum, I suggest you try this shampoo by Nourishe Beaute.

-You can use this shampoo without any stress as it is free of sulfates, parabens, hormones, or any other harmful chemicals.
+You can use this shampoo without any stress as it is free of parabens, mineral oils, or any other harmful chemicals.

 Oribe Gold Lust Repair & Restore Shampoo